wzulfikar/lifelog/programming/webpack_baby_steps.md

 https://webpack.github.io/docs/tutorials/getting-started/

 webpack can only handle JavaScript natively, so we need the css-loader to process CSS files.
 We also need the style-loader to apply the styles in the CSS file.

+We don’t want to write such long requires require("!style!css!./style.css");.

+We can bind file extensions to loaders so we just need to write: require("./style.css")